backupbrew/switchbrew/Filesystem services.md

 Seems to sets a global flag to inputval & 1.

-When the flag is zero, it will set ret=0 instead of ret={error} when verifying a RSA signature fails.
-This RSA signature seems to be the signature in the [NPDM](NPDM.md "wikilink") ACID.
-It then skips verifying what seems to be the second signature in the [NCA header](NCA%20Format.md "wikilink").
-Note that if verifying the NPDM(?) signature is successful, and verifying that second signature fails, it will throw an error and abort.
+When the flag is zero, it will set ret=0 instead of ret={error} when verifying the fixed-key [\#NCA](NCA%20Format.md "wikilink") header signature fails.
+This also skips verifying the signature in the [NPDM](NPDM.md "wikilink") ACID.
+Note that if verifying the fixed-key signature is successful, and verifying the ACID signature fails, it will throw an error and abort.

 # fsp-srv